Chapter 1: Needs Assessment, Part 1

 Social Determinants of Health (CDC, 2022)

-Social determinants of health are the conditions of daily life and the environment that affect the health and well-being of different groups.
+Social determinants of health (SDOH) are the conditions of daily life and the environment that affect the health and well-being of different groups.
 They are often some of the root causes of health disparities and inequities.
 These social determinants can either support or limit the health of a community or population.
 Social determinants of health are grouped into five domains: economic stability, education access and quality, healthcare access and quality, neighborhood and built environment, and social and community context.
 For example, racial and ethnic minorities may have more health problems due to:

 A pie chart labelled "Social Determinants of Health".
 The pieces of the pie chart are Health Care Access and Quality, Neighborhood and Built Environment, Social and Community Context, Economic Stability, and Education Access and Quality